Kevin Starr, California's premier historian, dies at 76

 Starr died of a heart attack Saturday at a hospital in San Francisco, his wife, Sheila Starr said Sunday.

-Starr, a professor of history at the University of Southern California, researched and wrote "Americans and the California Dream," a series of books considered the definitive account of the California story.
+Starr, a professor at the University of Southern California, researched and wrote "Americans and the California Dream," a series of books considered the definitive account of the California story.

 "Kevin Starr chronicled the history of California as no one else.
 He captured the spirit of our state and brought to life the characters and personalities that made the California story.
 His vision, like California itself, was bigger than life," Gov. Jerry Brown said.